youyanggu/covid19_projections/estimating-true-infections-revisited.md

 permalink: /estimating-true-infections-revisited/
 ---

-# Estimating True Infections Revisited: A Simple Heuristic to Estimate True Infections in the US
+# Estimating True Infections Revisited: A Simple Nowcasting Model to Estimate Prevalent Cases in the US

 By: [Youyang Gu](https://youyanggu.com)
 <br>November 25, 2020